-c.)
-List key outcomes or other achievements.
+c) List key outcomes or other achievements.

-- Based on the results described above, four strains were selected as the most suitable parents for crosses.
-Two of the strains had the 3ADON (3-acetyl deoxynivalenol) chemotype, one strains had the NIV (nivalenol) chemotype, and one strain had the NX2 chemotype. - ii) The four strains have been crossed with the 15ADON mating type gene deletion strain.
-The resulting progeny are currently being collected and genotyped by PCR. - iii) The 3ADON crosses are being prioritized because the progeny will be used to inoculate wheat in the greenhouse this fall and winter.
+- Four strains (3ADON strains NRRL46434 and KY410; NIV strain NC016; and NX2 strain NRRL66040) were chosen as the most suitable parents for crosses. - 2.
+The four strains have been crossed with the 15ADON mating type gene deletion tester strain.
+Progeny are currently being collected and genotyped by PCR.

+3. The 3ADON crosses are being prioritized because the progeny will be used to inoculate wheat in the greenhouse this fall and winter.
 We are on track with this objective.

-Note that the key outcomes described immediately above were obtained by research conducted in the Vaillancourt lab.

-- B. We haven't begun work on Objective 2, but the student at the University of Kentucky has mastered the necessary technique for wheat inoculations. - C. For Objective 3, our goal is to conduct genome-wide SNP (single nucleotide polymorphism) analysis of bulked progeny pools from crosses among different chemotypes.
+We haven't begun work on Objective 2, but the student has mastered the necessary technique for wheat inoculations.

+For Objective 3, our goal is to conduct genome-wide SNP (single nucleotide polymorphism) analysis of bulked progeny pools from crosses among different chemotypes.
 The aim is to identify new genetic markers associated with aggressiveness, competitiveness, and toxigenicity.
 Genome sequence assemblies for all but one of the selected parental strains have been generated in the Proctor laboratory at the USDA-ARS in Peoria.
 We are currently generating the sequence data for the last strain (i.e., the strain with the NIV chemotype).
 For genome sequencing, strains were first grown on a growth medium amended with antibiotics to remove any potential bacterial contamination.
 Genomic DNA was isolated from liquid cultures using the Qiagen DNeasy Plant Mini Kit.
 Resulting DNA was then subjected to a 16S PCR screen to confirm the absence of bacterial DNA, and then used to prepare libraries for sequencing with an Illumina MiSeq instrument.
 Resulting sequence reads were processed with the computer program CLC Genomics Workbench.
-Adapter and low-quality sequences were removed from sequence reads, and then reads were screened against 73 bacterial genome sequences to remove low levels of bacterial sequence reads resulting from contaminated reagents and/or equipment.
+Adapter and low-guality sequences were removed from sequence reads, and then reads were screened against 73 bacterial genome sequences to remove low levels of bacterial sequence reads resulting from contaminated reagents and/or equipment.
 The unmapped sequences were then used to generate an assembled genome sequence using CLC Genomics Workbench.
 The student has received training in Linux and R programming in preparation for analysis of the data.